NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/examples.rst

    The following are a few examples showing the usage of EE-UQ.
 Video companions showing these examples are also provided.
 The files for the examples are available in Github.

+ .. only:: Hydro

+   The following are a few examples showing the usage of Hydro-UQ.
+The files for the examples are available on Github.

 .. only:: WEUQ_app